lixinghua5540/FBVF-YOLO/code/v5/README_English.md

 To request an Enterprise License please complete the form at [Ultralytics Licensing](https://www.ultralytics.com/license).

 # How to use

+⭐ This project is used in exactly the same way as YOLO, so if you have hands-on experience with YOLO, you can use it directly!

 ## 1. Local Deployment

 ### 1.1 Download the project locally